linbrian2/Pokemon-API/README.md

 ## Overview

-In this project, I implemented a website that allows to you visually explore Pokemon, and an API that will allow you to query different Pokemon.
-Simply follow the setup steps, and you will be able to use the command prompt to run `node index.js` from within the file's directory.
-This allows the server to listen in on requests.
-The different requests can be found below.
+In this project, I implemented a website that allows to you visually explore Pokemon and their different properties.
+You can request information from my API, which allows you to query different information.
+Simply follow the setup steps, and you'll be good to go.

+These files are included:
+- `index.js`: A skeleton of a working server that has Express.js required and initialized, middleware initialized, and the server listening on port `3000`.
+- `poke.json`: A `json` file containing all Generation 1 Pokemon data.
+- `poke-data-util.js`: Three utility functions to help for testing.

 ## Implementation